Delage

 Delage is a French luxury automobile and racecar company founded in 1905 by Louis Delâge in Levallois-Perret near Paris; it was acquired by Delahaye in 1935 and ceased operation in 1953.
 A new incarnation created by the association which acquired the rights to the name in 1956, "Les Amis de Delage", was announced in 2019.
-Delage Automobiles began production with the Delage D12.
+Delage Automobiles has attempted to restart production with the Delage D12.

 Early history

 The company was founded in 1905 by Louis Delâge, who borrowed Fr 35,000, giving up a salary of F 600 a month to do so.

 Its first location was on the Rue Cormeilles in Levallois-Perret.
 The company at first had just two lathes and three employees, one of them Peugeot's former chief designer.
 Delage initially produced parts for Helbé, with the De Dion-Bouton engine and chassis assembled by Helbé; Delage added only the body.

 The first model was the Type A, a voiturette which appeared in 1906.
 It was powered by a one-cylinder De Dion-Bouton of 4.5 or 9 hp.
 Like other early carmakers, Delage participated in motor racing, entering the Coupe de Voiturettes held at Rambouillet in November 1906 with a 9 hp racer.
 Seven days of regularity trials decided the entrants, and one of the two 9 hp-metric Delage specials was wrecked in the rain on the fifth; nevertheless, Ménard, the other works driver, came second in the event, behind a Sizaire-Naudin.

 In 1907, the factory moved to the Rue Baudin Levallois, where a 4000 m2 workshop allowed it to grow.
 The two-cylinder Delages were no match for the competition this year at the Coupe des Voiturettes.